 But then again, it surely seemed to me as if anyone capable of making that phone call was in The Dorset Playhouse, laughing, howling, clapping, whistling, and stamping in the greatest disturbance of the peace Dorset has had in years!
 My friends, I contributed heartily to the uproar, and I hope you will, too.
 "The Great American Trailer Park Musical" is the Dorset Players' Fall Show, and it is a riotous, welcome departure from the usual choices for this slot.
 Change is not only good here: It is a refreshing risk that pays off in laughter dividends.
 This show contains agoraphobia, adultery, hysterical pregnancy, death row, road kill, strippers, and flan.
-How could you miss

 Mona Wightman directs with a deft sense of glee, mischief and irony that frees the actors up to have a great time on stage.
 It's infectious for the audience to see that energy and respond to it, with a true participatory return in frequent bursts of applause and uninhibited laughter.

 The girls, played by Ellen Russell (Betty), Darcie Gannon (Lin, short for Linoleum) and Christy Vogel (Pickles) are indefatigable in their ensemble playing, singing, and dancing.
 The vocals in this show call for some Dolly Partonesque elasticity!
 Actors, please cosset those voices - your audience doesn't want to miss a syllable!
-Ellen Russell gets out there front and center at Armadillo Acres and takes charge with a great, confident sense of fun that
+Ellen Russell gets out there front and center at Armadillo Acres and takes charge with a great, confident sense of fun that permeates her singing and dancing and keeps the jokes moving.

 Paul Michael Brinker (Norbert) was his own storm up there.
 He dances, we wanna dance, too!
 His vocal range and fluidity is showcased in his duet with Susie Reiss (Jeannie), "Owner of My Heart."
 There is a generosity in his stage presence that raises the energy even more every time he makes an appearance.
 Susie Reiss' voice has a melodious sweetness and sincerity in it that gives even the most tawdry and ridiculous lyrics emotional color and depth.